Share best practices with your peers and celebrate your innovative ideas across the general practice community!

-All accepted Poster presenters must attend the virtual congress.
+All accepted poster presenters must attend the show.

 All accepted poster presenters will be offered a free place at the event through a discount code you must advise us prior to the event if you are unable to attend.
 If you have a preferred day of attendance this must be stated on your entry form.

 Posters presented at the Best Practice Show on the 13th and 14th October 2021